-An antivirus should offer protection not only against virus but also from other forms of malware such as adware, spyware etc.
+An antivirus should offer protection not only against the virus but also from other forms of malware such as adware, spyware, etc.

-Most antivirus programs claim to provide all round protection.
+Most antivirus programs claim to provide all-around protection.
 But remember that there is nothing called 100% protection when it comes to the Internet.
 That is why you need a second line of defense as well.
-In addition to a real-time antivirus, keep running scheduled scans of your anti-malware, and use an online antivirus scanners or a second-opinion scanner occasionally.
+In addition to a real-time antivirus, keep running scheduled scans of your anti-malware, and use online antivirus scanners or a second-opinion scanner occasionally.

 2. Use a good Firewall

-As well as an antivirus protects your computer from virus, you need protection from hackers.
-You have to use a proper firewall for the purpose.
-A firewall is a hardware or software that makes your computer disappear from the Internet.
+As well as an antivirus protects your computer from viruses, you need protection from hackers.
+You have to use a proper firewall for this purpose.
+A firewall is hardware or software that makes your computer disappear from the Internet.
 It would be like working from behind an invisible wall that secures your computer.

 If you are using Windows 7 or 8, the firewall in the operating system is good enough.
-Please read our article on how to configure Windows Firewall in Windows.
-If you want, you can use a third party firewall.
-Not everyone is comfortable with Windows built in firewall.
+Please read our article on how to configure the Windows Firewall in Windows.
+If you want, you can use a third-party firewall.
+Not everyone is comfortable with Windows built-in firewall.
 There are both free and paid firewalls available on the Internet.
 Check out our list of best free firewalls on The Windows Club.

 A good DNS will protect you against malicious websites.
 There are many DNS that are both fast and provide protection as well.
 You can use Comodo DNS or any other DNS that you prefer.